Solar Energy Incentives in WA: What Were Curtailed or Canceled?

 The sweeping One Big Beautiful Bill Act (OBBBA) repealed or limited several renewable energy incentives originally in the IRA:

-• Commercial and utility-scale solar/wind credits remain only if the project:
+- Commercial and utility-scale solar/wind credits remain only if the installation:

-• Is placed in service by December 2027, subject to stricter “safe harbor” rules and new foreign‑entity constraints.
+- Is placed in service by December 2027, subject to stricter “safe harbor” rules and new foreign‑entity constraints.
+These changes affect both commercial solar systems and other renewable energy systems owned by businesses.

-• The Act also ends other clean-energy incentives—like home electrification, EV and charging credits—much earlier than originally scheduled.
+- The Act also ends other clean-energy incentives—like home electrification, EV and charging credits—much earlier than originally scheduled, meaning a wide range of potential projects may no longer qualify for incentives.

 4. Tighter ‘Safe Harbor’ & Foreign‑Entity Restrictions